taylorgrant/GSPqualtrics/README.md

 table.
 Formatting of the table is dependent on question type and determined internally.
 Tables are downloaded via a screenshot using the [dreamRs/capture](https://github.com/dreamRs/capture) function.

+### Crosstabs

+Crosstabs have been added to the app.
+Currently all presentation of the data is in a gt table only.
+The **Group** variable is in the column while the **Target** variable is found in the rows.
+Group levels can be filtered out of the table.
+If the the Target question type is either Matrix, Rank Order, or Pick, Group, Rank then the Target groupings can also be filtered.